Physical disorders, life experiences, and heredity can contribute to depression.

 Doctors try to find out whether family or social stresses may have precipitated the depression.
 Doctors also ask specifically about suicidal behavior, including thoughts and talk about suicide.

-Doctors do tests to determine whether a physical disorder, such as an abnormal thyroid gland or drug abuse, is the cause of the symptoms.
+Doctors do tests to determine whether an abnormal thyroid gland or a substance use disorder is the cause of the symptoms.

 If adolescents have depression that persists and does not respond to usual treatments, doctors may do a spinal tap to check for a deficiency of folate in cerebrospinal fluid.

-For most adolescents, a combination of psychotherapy and drugs is more effective than either alone.
+For most adolescents, a combination of psychotherapy Psychotherapy Extraordinary advances have been made in the treatment of mental illness.
+As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
+Most treatment... read more and medications Drug Therapy Extraordinary advances have been made in the treatment of mental illness.
+As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
+Most treatment... read more is more effective than either alone.
 But for younger children, treatment is less clear.
-Psychotherapy alone may be tried first, and drugs are used only if needed.
+Psychotherapy alone may be tried first, and medications are used only if needed.
 Individual psychotherapy, group therapy, and family therapy may be beneficial.
 Doctors also advise family members and the school on how they can help children continue to function and learn.

-Antidepressant drugs help correct chemical imbalances in the brain.
-Selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine, sertraline, and paroxetine, are the drugs most commonly prescribed for depressed children and adolescents.
+Antidepressant medications help correct chemical imbalances in the brain.
+Selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
+Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more (SSRIs), such as fluoxetine, sertraline, and paroxetine, are the commonly prescribed antidepressants for depressed children and adolescents.
 Some other antidepressants, including tricyclic antidepressants (such as imipramine), may be slightly more effective, but they tend to have more side effects, so they are rarely used in children.

 If folate deficiency is identified in the cerebrospinal fluid, treatment with leucovorin (also called folinic acid) may be helpful.